sxppro/up-board/README.md

-## Up Dashboard
+## Up Board

-A personal finance dashboard that's insightful and lets you take charge of what's going on with your money.
+Data visualisation for your Up account that's insightful and lets you see what's going on with your 💸

 ### Tech

-- Next.js
+- Next.js (this application)
   - Tailwind + [shadcn/ui](https://ui.shadcn.com/) + [tremor](https://www.tremor.so/)
 - MongoDB
-- Lambda fns (not part of this repo)
+- AWS Lambda
-  - Consumes webhook event to sync new, deleted or settled transactions
+  - Consumes Up webhook event to sync new, deleted or settled transactions
-  - Also used to sync changes to transaction categories and tags
+  - Also used to periodically sync changes to transaction categories and tags

 ### Learn More

 To read more about Up's API, please go to https://developer.up.com.au/.

-### Getting Started

-[todo]